 Fresh and dried pasta each have their virtues, but making fresh pasta from scratch is infinitely more satisfying than buying dried from the supermarket.
 A big batch of homemade pasta might be more than you'll eat at one sitting, though, and it loses some of its delicate flavor and texture if home-dried.
-Freezing your fresh pasta dough -- or even store-bought dough, if you've stocked up while it's on sale -- is a much better alternative.
+Freezing pasta dough – even store-bought dough, if you've stocked up while it's on sale – is a much better alternative.

-Once your pasta dough is made, you have the option of freezing it "as is," without rolling it first.
+Once you've made up a batch of your favorite pasta dough recipe, you have the option of freezing it "as is," without rolling it first.
 Just dust the surface with a bit of flour, wrap it snugly in plastic film, then pack it into a freezer bag or storage container for extra protection.
 The downside to this approach is that you're committed to using the whole ball of dough.
 It's better to divide the batch into three or four smaller balls, and flatten them into disks.
 They'll thaw more quickly, and -- depending on the size of your batch -- each ball represents a serving or two of pasta once it's thawed and rolled.